 At the end of the 45 minute discussion, audience members were asked to display a coloured card to indicate their answer to the session question – green indicating gene-editing was compatible with organic principles, red to show it wasn’t and yellow for undecided.

 Commenting on the vote, Thomas told NPG: “I thought the vote was interesting.
 As far as I can tell form the photographs we took, there were about 10 who didn’t vote at all.
 Of those who did the remaining proportions are line with the UK population as a whole – that’s to say around two thirds against, and one third for, plus a couple of undecideds.
 But given the audience demographics, I’d say there were a surprising number of people there who felt that GM has something to offer organic.
 I think that is probably something the organic community should be alert to.”

 - This story originally appeared on the Natural Products Global website and is reproduced here with permission.

-- We are currently preparing a web debate between to allow Lawrence Woodward and Huw Jones to expand on their views – watch this space for more details.
+- Read the web debate between to allow Lawrence Woodward and Huw Jones which follows on from this event.

-- We will be taking this panel discussion to Maalmo in Sweden in November.
+- We will be taking this panel discussion to the Nordic Organic Food Fair, in Maalmo, Sweden in November.
 See events for more.